 The spine houses and protects the cord that is spinal.
-The spinal column is the main supportive structure that is bony of body and consist of 33 bones called vertebrae.
-The spine is divided in to five major sections: the cervical spine, the thoracic spine, the lumbar spine, the sacrum and the coccyx.
+The spinal column is the main supportive structure that is bony of the body and consists of 33 bones called vertebrae.
+The spine is divided into five major sections: the cervical spine, the thoracic spine, the lumbar spine, the sacrum, and the coccyx.

 The thorax, or rib cage, protects the heart and lungs – vital organs of the body.
 They are enclosed by 12 pairs of ribs and are attached at the back to the spine.
 The top 10 pairs are also attached in the front to the sternum, or breastbone.
 The lowest portion of the sternum is called the xiphoid process.

 The pelvis, or hip bones, consists of the ilium, pubis, and ischium.
 Iliac crests from the “wings” of the pelvis.
 The pubis is the anterior portion of the pelvis.
 The ischium is the posterior portion.
 The shoulder girdle consists of the clavicle (collar bone) and the scapulae (shoulder blades).